-a) It is expected that all students will work hard and complete their assignments as prescribed.
+- a) It is expected that all students will work hard and complete their assignments as prescribed.
 All students have the opportunity to utilize the faculty and school support services provided to assist them in their academic growth and therefore be able to maintain good standing academically.
 In the event that a student does not successfully complete or master a particular subject at a particular grade level, the school may require the student to attend a summer session to complete the skills necessary to move on to the next grade.
-In the case of the middle school program, a seventh grade student who fails a subject(s) will be required to attend a summer session in another school and earn a passing grade in that subject before entering Our Lady of the Lake Catholic School's eighth grade.
-If an eighth grade student fails a subject(s) a "Certificate of Completion" from Our Lady of the Lake School may be issued instead of the normal diploma (Please see "Graduation Requirement" in the Curriculum section).
+If an eighth grade student fails a subject(s) a "Certificate of Completion" from Our Lady of the Lake School may be issued instead of the normal diploma (Please see "Graduation Requirement" in the Curriculum section). - b) Teachers or administration may require any student to attend Study Hall in grades 6-8.